2024 Tallahassee

 The Turkey Gobbler 1 Mile Race

-The Turkey Gobbler 1 Mile Race starts first at 8:00 a.m. sharp.
-Like the other races it starts and finishes on Esplanade Way but slightly closer to Shumard Oaks Blvd.
-The course runs a big rectangle and there are only PRs and no hills.
+The Turkey Gobbler 1 Mile Race starts at 8:00 a.m. sharp.
+The start is on Esplanade Way close to the flagpole.
+The Gobbler course runs a big rectangle and there are only PRs without any hills.
+The finish line for all four races is located at the same on Esplanade Way close to Merchants Row.

 The Turkey Trot 5K (3.1 miles)